LaneOuyang/heat-tutorial/108.Template-Parameters/README.md

 heat stack-show Single-Compute-Stack
 ```

-In the `outputs` section you should see `image` listed as "Arch 2013.9" and `flavor` listed as "2 GB Performance".
+In the `outputs` section you should see an `image` section and a `flavor` section among many other server details.

 __Congratulations!__ You have successfully added and used parameters in your template, making the resulting stack much more useful!
 There's only one thing left to do...
 </br>